mrocklin/mrocklin.github.io/laser-eye-correction.md

 Day 2: 2am
 ----------

 There is very clearly a thing in my right eye.
+It feels like a grain of sand.
 No wait, they warned me about this.
 There’s going to be lots of fluctuating and discomfort over this week.
 This is in the set of things that they said could happen.
 Time to try to go back to sleep.

 Day 2 morning
 -------------

-I woke up and the feeling of a grain of sand in my right eye was gone (woo!).
+I woke up and the feeling of a grain of sand in my right eye was gone 🎉.
 Maybe things felt a little more irritated, but the eye drops helped.
 I spent the day being pretty bored.
 I took short walks outside but the wind felt not great (dry).
 I did a little work, listened to TV / movies while giving my eyes a rest.
 At one point I took a walk to the grocery store (25 minutes away)  Once I got there I decided that I wouldn't do that again, and took a Lyft back.

 Throughout the day discomfort rose to the level of chopping onions or bad seasonal allergies.
 Annoying enough that I didn't want to start any serious pieces of work, but generally not bad.
 I was able to read and write e-mails, but not many.
 I took a couple of video calls.